Angamacutiro

 Angamacutiro is a municipality in the Mexican state of Michoacán.
-It is located in the far north portion of the state and its municipal seat is the city of Angamacutiro de la Unión.
-In the native indigenous languages of Uapeani, Pauacume y Tariácuri, Angamacutiro means "lugar al borde de la barranca (place on the edge of the canyon)."
+Located in the far north portion of the state, its municipal seat is the city of Angamacutiro de la Unión.
+The name Angamacutiro originates from the Uapeani, Pauacume, and Tariácuri native indigenous languages, where it denotes "place on the edge of the canyon" or "lugar al borde de la barranca".
+This name highlights the region's proximity to a canyon's cliff edge, which is a reflection of its geographic features.